jasa-acs/repro-template/README.md

 ================

-This GitHub repository contains a template structure for author(s) who submit to JASA AC&S and Theory & Methods to include materials to reproduce any analyses, visualizations, and tables.
+This GitHub repository contains a template structure for author(s) who submit to JASA (either Applications and Case Studies or Theory and Methods) to include materials to reproduce analyses, visualizations, and tables.

+We provide this template as a default structure that we think could be useful for many projects, either as is or with modifications by authors.
+However, the template is intended to be helpful and is by no means required of authors.
+Authors should consult [our reproducibility guide](https://jasa-acs.github.io/repro-guide) for details on what is required of reproducibility materials submitted with JASA revisions (not required upon initial submission).

 ## Why is template repository this useful?

-The purpose of this template repository is to provide a mechanism for author(s) to share their materials on Github.
-This enables the following advantages for author(s):
+The purpose of this template repository is to provide a mechanism for author(s) to share their materials via a Git repository, hosted on a cloud-based repository manager such as GitHub or GitLab.
+This provides the following advantages for author(s):

-1. Data analyses (including code, narrative text, output, plots, etc) can be version controlled (or branched) allowing original author(s) to continue to develop the analyses or other data analysts to build off the analyses.
-Also iterations and changes to the analysis are then available via the check in history.
+1. Analyses (including code, narrative text, output, plots, etc) can be version controlled (or branched or forked) allowing original author(s) to continue to develop the analyses or other data analysts to build off the analyses.
+Also iterations and changes to the analysis are then available via the Git commit history.
-2. The materials to reproduce the analyses could be directly copied to the JASA repository with `git clone` functionality.
+2. Materials are easily available to other researchers.
+3. Preparing a repository also makes it easy for the JASA associate editors for reproducibility to copy the materials for a JASA article into the JASA GitHub repository.
-3. Others?
+4. Others?

 ## How does the process work?